min yeshara feldman

 my coursework & research experiences focus in social cognition and development.

-previously, i have been an undergraduate researcher at the ohio state language perception lab and a visiting undergraduate researcher at the harvard laboratory for developmental studies, where i continue to collaborate on ongoing projects.
+previously, i have been an undergraduate researcher at the ohio state language perception lab and a visiting undergraduate researcher at the harvard laboratory for developmental studies, where i continue to collaborate on ongoing projects. this summer, i'll be an undergraduate researcher at the boston college cooperation lab under dr. katherine mcauliffe!

 inquiries,